glowfi/reddit-scraper/README.md

 1. Scrape subreddits
 2. Scrape posts
 3. Scrape users
-4. Save all data in this directory
+4. Save all data in the output directory
 5. (Optional) Split files for MongoDB import

 ---

-## 🗄️ Importing Data Into MongoDB
+## Importing Data Into MongoDB

 After scraping, use the helper script: